 An overlooked tool in your Monochrome tools is the White Balance tools, Temp and Tint.
 Making White Balance adjustments is a simple and quick way to wrangle your image into black and white goodness.

 Many will simply ignore White Balance, thinking it would have little impact on their monochrome conversions, thinking it simply was used to fix color casts.
-However you can used Temp and Tint to generate a custom color shift for your image, which alters the effect of the monochrome conversion.
+However, you can used Temp and Tint to generate a custom color shift for your image, which alters the effect of the monochrome conversion.

 Essentially utilizing the White Balance tools creates a virtual filter for your image, generating a color shift, much like a filter on your lens would do.
-The White Balance settings are rendered in Lightroom and ACR before the data is converted to monochrome, so the result would be the same as a colored filter on a lens hitting film.
+The White Balance settings are rendered in Lightroom and ACR before the data converts to monochrome, so the result would be the same as a colored filter on a lens hitting film.

 So basically, here is how it works.
 Simply convert your image to monochrome in your preferred manner.

 Alternately you can also use the Temp Eyedropper and select random points in your image to set white balance to.
-There is really little correlation to where you click and what you get, as you are changing color information, but it is another way to change things.
+There is little correlation to where you click and what you get, as you are changing color information, but it is another way to change things.

 After you find a Temp setting that shows some promise, you can use Tint to further refine it.
 Tint tends to darken or lighten the image, but not in any normal manner.
 It is in no way linear, much like the Temp setting.